The Clam Shack

-The Clam Shack is a seafood restaurant in Kennebunkport, Maine that serves its food for take-out.
+The Clam Shack is a seafood restaurant in Kennebunkport, Maine, which serves its food for take-out.
 It has been in operation since 1968 and serves dishes from New England's cuisine.
 It is especially known for its lobster rolls.
 The shack has won accolades from magazines like Gourmet and Travel + Leisure.
 It is only open from May to October.
 Many celebrities have been spotted at the restaurant.

 History

 The fish market The Clam Shack is located in was originally known as Shackford and Gooch and began its operations in the 1930s.
 The small shack near the river that became The Clam Shack was rented as the restaurant in 1968.

 The restaurant is owned by Steve Kingston, who bought it in 2000.
 Some recipes from the shack were featured in The Bush Family Cookbook, which was published in 2005.
 It supplied lobster and swordfish to a dinner on Vladimir Putin's diplomatic visit to Walker's Point Estate in Kennebunkport.